smarie/python-pytest-pilot/docs/api_reference.md

  - `cmdoption_long`: the id to use for the "long" command option (for example providing `'env'` or `'--env'` will result in the option `'--env'`). `None` (default) will use `marker_id` for the long command option.
  - `cmdhelp`: the help message displayed when `pytest --help` is called
  - `markhelp`: the help message displayed when `pytest --markers` is called

+### `easymarkers` fixture

+A fixture containing all EasyMarker related CLI option current values

+You can list all key-value pairs with `vars(easymarkers)` and access each value using attribute access: `easymarkers.<option>`.